Wenmingxing/Heron-Boat/README.md

   Open the data.txt file, and delete the first line of this file.
   5) In you new terminal, python 3d_plot_python.py This program will read the data.txt file and plot all the data inside as a 3D figure.
+  6) You can use the kazam Screencaster for taking a video for a specific area.